YOU’VE GOT QUESTIONS, WE’VE GOT ANSWERS.

 Is marine collagen better than bovine collagen?

-Studies that have looked at the absorption of collagen peptides found marine collagen tends to be absorbed better than bovine collagen due to its low molecular weight.
-Studies also show hydrolyzed collagen seems to be well absorbed in general, and can boost circulating levels of important amino acids.
+Studies that have looked at the absorption of collagen peptides found marine collagen tends to be absorbed 1.5 times better than bovine collagen due to its low molecular weight.
+Studies also show hydrolysed collagen seems to be well absorbed in general and can boost circulating levels of important amino acids.

 Does collagen make you gain weight?